-This information is available on Insite/Webadvisor, in the course catalog, and on your official course offer.
+This information is available on Insite, in the course catalog, and on your official course outline of record (COR), available on the eLumen tool.
 You may want to include information on whether the course fulfills a GE requirement or program requirement (see Recommended Element 10).

 For online courses, please include an estimate for the total number of hours per week a student will need to devote to class activities and homework.
-This information is useful to students in preparing to succeed in the course2.
+This information is useful to students in preparing to succeed in the course.